Azure/Azure-Sentinel/Playbooks/CarbonBlack/readme.md

 ## Deploy Custom Connector + 3 Playbook templates
 This package includes:
-* Custom connector for CarbonBlack.
+* Logic Apps custom connector for Carbon Black
 * Three playbook templates leverage CarbonBlack custom connector.

 You can choose to deploy the whole package: connector + all three playbook templates, or each one seperately from it's specific folder.